The Priory Academy LSST: Newark Road site

-The main site is linked to the other side of the academy by a large, covered walkway, alongside which there is the Swimming Pool, Boathouse, Pavilion (containing a study room, and the Department of Psychology), year eleven garden, and a non-denominational chapel which stands alongside the academy's own version of the Chartres Labyrinth.
+The main site is linked to the other side of the academy by a large, covered walkway, alongside which there is the Swimming Pool, Boathouse, Pavilion (formerly containing a study room, and the Department of Psychology now containing the library and careers hub), year eleven garden, and a non-denominational multi-faith chapel which stands alongside the academy's own version of the Chartres Labyrinth.
 There are separate blocks housing the Department of Religious Education, Department of History, Department of Geography (Rawson Geography Centre) and Department of Music (which contains a sound-proofed recording studio).
+To the right of the Department of Music (when facing the entrance doors to the department building), there is a food outlet known as 'The Shed'.

-At the end of the walkway, there is another building which houses the Departments of English, Drama and Art.
+At the end of the walkway, there is another building which houses the Departments of Drama and Art.
 The New Hall is also situated in this building, alongside the lecture theatre, gallery and a reception area for sixth form students.
-Just outside this building is a food outlet known as 'The Shed' and a shooting range for the use of the academy's Combined Cadet Force.
+Just outside this building is a shooting range for the use of the academy's Combined Cadet Force (CCF).

-Newton Centre

-Officially opened on 29 June 2011, the Newton Centre is a Sixth Form science centre on the academy campus, accessible from a separate walkway that leads from behind the Rawson Geography Centre.
-The Newton Centre contains a planetarium, laboratories and the Gagarin Debating Chamber.
+The school has constructed a new art, music and drama block next to the Newton Centre.

 The Priory Sports Centre

 Facilities in the £8m centre include a 400m synthetic Olympic-standard running track outside the Sports Centre, and a 60m indoor running track integrated with a multipurpose sports hall.
 There are classrooms and a state of the art gymnasium, available for use by students during PE lessons and outside school hours through Priory Leisure.
 On 15 October 2013, The Priory Sports Centre was officially opened by Sir Matthew Pinsent CBE.
 There is also a rugby pitch situated on a grass bank above the running track, as well as a large field used for PE lessons and other sports events.
 Within the running track, there are areas for shot put, javelin and hammer throw.
-There is also a long-jump pit.
+There is also a long-jump pit along with an inside rock climbing wall, although this is no longer used due to a lack of qualified teachers.

 Robert de Cheney Boarding House

 The Robert de Cheney Boarding House was opened in 2011 and closed in 2020 owing to the combined impact of Brexit and the COVID-19 pandemic on its financial sustainability.
-The former Boarding Houses' building is located adjacent to the Sports Centre.
 The academy was one of only 40 state boarding schools in England.
-The majority of boarding pupils were from abroad, with significant numbers from the Czech Republic, Spain, China and the Middle East.
-It had 60 full-time boarding places in single, ensuite study bedrooms, and was given an outstanding rating by Ofsted in 2014.
+It had 60 full-time boarding places in single, en-suite study bedrooms, and was given an outstanding rating by Ofsted in 2014.

 Curriculum

-Pupils undergo an accelerated curriculum at Key Stage 3, and begin their GCSE courses in all subjects in Year 9.
+Pupils undergo an accelerated curriculum at Key Stage 3, and begin their GCSE courses in all subjects in Year 9 apart from English.
+Most students sit their Religious Education GCSE in Year 10, and the rest of their GCSEs in Year 11.